-- (a) At least one mark within 5m of each of the groundwater monitoring boreholes described in Condition 4.18; - (b) At locations along the alignment of the tunnels, and around each of the shafts, such that: - The marks are more closely spaced in areas of higher settlement risk, and more widely spaced in areas of low settlement risk, these areas being identified in the risk assessment carried out under Condition 4.9;

-- The marks are of sufficient number and are located such that they provide a reliable basis for assessing, monitoring and responding to settlement risk during shaft sinking and tunnelling construction work and for confirming compliance with the limits set out in Condition 4.33. - (a) Along the final tunnel alignment and extending out on each side of the alignment 50 metres beyond the zone of influence identified in the risk assessment under Condition 4.9 where differential settlements of greater (steeper) than 1:1,000 are predicted due to shaft sinking or tunnelling activities; - (b) Within 5 metres of the groundwater monitoring boreholes described in Condition 4.18.
+- (a) At least one mark within 5 metres of each of the groundwater monitoring boreholes described in Condition 4.20: - (b) At locations along the alignment of the tunnels, and around each of the shafts, such that: - (i) The marks are more closely spaced in areas of higher settlement risk, and more widely spaced in areas of low settlement risk, these areas being identified in the risk assessment carried out under Condition 4.10. - (ii) The marks are of sufficient number and are located such that they provide a reliable basis for assessing, monitoring and responding to settlement risk during shaft sinking and tunnelling construction work and for confirming compliance with the limits set out in Condition 4.34. - (iii) The marks shall extend out on each side of the tunnel alignment and around each of the shafts by at least 50 metres beyond the zone of influence identified in the risk assessment carried out under Condition 4.10.